 The work of the three teams is closely interlinked and together they work to assess and meet housing need wherever they can.

-Please see the attached document for information on the overall aims and objectives of the Homelessness Prevention and Advice Team.
+Overall aims and objectives of the Homelessness Prevention and Advice Team

 For practical information on the procedures followed by the Homelessness Prevention and Advice team and what they do please read the following information.